This is the question The AI Vanguard receives more than any

 Category-by-Category Breakdown

-Writing
+Writing Quality

-more genuine human quality.
+human quality.

-Winner: Claude.
-For any professional writer,
+Winner: Claude, clearly.
+For any professional or

 Coding